-You are very welcome here at the School of Religion, Trinity College Dublin, where you will find an open-minded and diverse set of scholarly approaches to the study of Religion and Theology as well as International Peace and Conflict Studies.
+You are very welcome here at the School of Religion, Theology, and Peace Studies, Trinity College Dublin, where you will find an open-minded and diverse set of scholarly approaches to the study of Religion and Theology as well as International Peace and Conflict Studies.
 We are ranked among the top such Schools in the world, within the top university in Ireland and one of the most historic and leading universities in the world.

 We have two campuses, in Belfast and within Trinity College in Dublin, the latter being listed by Lonely Planet among the Top 500 Best Places on the Planet.
 Come and visit!
 Open Days are advertised here on the website for Undergraduate and Postgraduate taught programmes and if you are thinking of researching with us, you are encouraged to make direct contact with academic staff via the People page.

 The School of Religion, Theology, and Peace Studies at Trinity tackles the big questions facing humanity by seeking to understand the roles of religion, peace-making and theology in their historical settings as well as in contemporary life.
 We do this under the headings of two disciplines – Religious Studies and Peace Studies.